andkuster/customer-support-ticket/README.md

 ## Technologies

 - Programming Language: Python
-- Libraries: NLTK, Scikit-learn, TensorFlow or PyTorch (for deep learning), Pandas, Matplotlib, Seaborn
+- Libraries: NLTK, Scikit-learn, Pandas, Matplotlib, Seaborn
 - Tools: Jupyter Notebook

 ## Contributing
 Contributions are welcome!
 Feel free to submit issues or pull requests.

-## Contact Information
 For any inquiries or collaboration opportunities, you can reach out to https://www.linkedin.com/in/andre-kuster/

 ## License